chbatey/chbatey.github.io/about.md

 title: About
 ---

-I am a software engineer working in London.
-I currently employed by Lightbend where I work on building the [Akka toolkit](https://akka.io/).
+I am a software engineer working remotely.
+I am employed by Lightbend where I work on building the [Akka toolkit](https://akka.io/).

-I've built systems with a with a range of technologies such as:
+I've built systems with a range of technologies such as:

 * Apache Cassandra
 * Akka
 * Kubernetes and Docker

-I'm passionate about my work and particularly enjoy studying program languages, asynchronous programming and distributed systems.
+I'm passionate about my work and particularly enjoy studying program languages, asynchronous programming, and distributed systems.

 You can reach me on twitter at [@chbatey](https://twitter.com/chbatey).